perfsonar/docs/FAQ.rst

 Restart the host
 You can now assign an IPv6 address.

-Q:Why is the static IPv6 address I assigned during the net-install process not configured when my host starts-up?
+*Q: Why is the static IPv6 address I assigned during the net-install process not configured when my host starts-up?*

-A:
-When you perform the net-install of the toolkit, you will be prompted twice to enter networking information by CentOS.
+A: When you perform the net-install of the toolkit, you will be prompted twice to enter networking information by CentOS.
 The first time is to define the networking to be used for downloading required packages.
 The second prompt is later in the installation and defines what will be configured on the host post-installation.
 It is a known CentOS behavior that IPv6 information entered at the first prompt is not automatically filled-in at the second prompt.
 This can be confusing because the IPv4 information does get automatically filled-in.
 If you do not manually enter the IPv6 information a second time, then your host will not have the address configured post-installation.
 You will have to manually assign the address if this happens.

-Q:The drivers that are included for my "foo" network card old, what should I do?
+*Q: The drivers that are included for my "foo" network card old, what should I do?*

-A:
-The perfSONAR Toolkit includes drivers from the upstream CentOS distribution and a very limited number of specially built drivers for cards that are known to be widely used (e.g. myicom).
+A: The perfSONAR Toolkit includes drivers from the upstream CentOS distribution and a very limited number of specially built drivers for cards that are known to be widely used (e.g. myicom).
 If you notice that there is a newer driver available than what the perfSONAR Toolkit provides you can do the following:
-Download the source or RPM from the manufactuers web site, build on your perfSONAR Toolkit If you are running a netinstall version of the perfSONAR Toolkit, run modprobe after installation to load the new version If you are running a LiveCD, you will need to modify the local init.d script to force modprobe on each reboot to load the proper version
+Download the source or RPM from the manufacturers web site, build on your perfSONAR Toolkit If you are running a netinstall version of the perfSONAR Toolkit, run modprobe after installation to load the new version If you are running a LiveCD, you will need to modify the local init.d script to force modprobe on each reboot to load the proper version

-Q:Where can I find more resources regarding timekeeping for VMWare Virtual Machines?
+*Q: Where can I find more resources regarding timekeeping for VMWare Virtual Machines?*

-A:
-VMWare has two resources worth reading:
+A: VMWare has two resources worth reading:

-Timekeeping In Virtual Machines
+- Timekeeping In Virtual Machines
-Timekeeping best practices for Linux guests
+- Timekeeping best practices for Linux guests

-Q:What TCP congestion control algorithm is used by the perfSONAR Toolkit?
+*Q: What TCP congestion control algorithm is used by the perfSONAR Toolkit?*

-A:
-The perfSONAR toolkit uses the CentOS or Debian default TCP congestion control algorithm, which is htcp.
+A: The perfSONAR toolkit uses the CentOS or Debian default TCP congestion control algorithm, which is cubic.

-Q:Where are the relevant logs for perfSONAR services?
+*Q: Where are the relevant logs for perfSONAR services?*

-A:
-Please see http://docs.perfsonar.net/manage_logs.html for more information.
+A: Please see http://docs.perfsonar.net/manage_logs.html for more information.

-Q:Is it possible to change the default port for tool X?
+*Q: Is it possible to change the default port for tool X?*

-A:
-The measurement servers use 2 kinds of ports:
+A: The measurement servers use 2 kinds of ports:

-Contact ports, e.g. a well known location to contact the daemon to initiate a test Test ports, e.g. negotiated ports to flow test or control traffic when a test is requested Test ports are easily configured to run on a specific set of ports, and can be configured to be opened in a site firewall.
+- Contact ports, e.g. a well known location to contact the daemon to initiate a test
+- Test ports, e.g. negotiated ports to flow test or control traffic when a test is requested

+Test ports are easily configured to run on a specific set of ports, and can be configured to be opened in a site firewall.
 The daemon is often able to negotiate these at run time.
 The contact port is well known, and because of that should never be changed to a different value.
 Doing so severely impacts the ability of the tool to interoperate on a global scale.

 As an example, the OWAMP server listens on the registered port 861 (see http://tools.ietf.org/search/rfc4656 section 2).
 This is the standard port for the application, in the same way that port 80 is the standard port for an HTTP server.
 While one can run a web server on a port other than 80, it makes the web server less useful because it's not a standard config.
 The same is true for OWAMP.
 The OWAMP protocol is standardized, and has a well-known port - port 861 - associated with it.
 Running the OWAMP daemon on a non-standard port introduces significant interoperability challenges between deployments.

 If you're going to run a measurement infrastructure inside your own organization, you are of course free to do whatever you want.
 If you want to integrate with the rest of the world, the measurement tools should be run on the standard port to ensure interoperability.

-Q:Why doesn't the perfSONAR toolkit include the most recent version of the Myricom NIC driver?
+*Q: Why doesn't the perfSONAR toolkit include the most recent version of vendor X’s driver?*

-A:
-We only support the default CentOS device drivers on the toolkit.
+A: We only support the default CentOS device drivers on the toolkit.
 However, several groups have reported 10% performance improvements using the latest driver from Myricom.
 If you want to update your toolkit host to the latest version of the Myricom driver, follow the instructions here

-Q:Can I configure yum to exclude kernel packages from it's update procedure?
+*Q: Can I configure yum to exclude kernel packages from it's update procedure?*

 A: A detailed explanation of yum configuration can be found in the RHEL documents: https://access.redhat.com/site/solutions/10185.
 There are two ways to exclude kernel packages from a yum update, the first solution can be invoked on the command line: